philwild/infosecdocs/docs/2 - Concepts.md

 * Heavy Forwarder (HF) - A more capable forwarder platform with the ability to integrate with additional APIs and services.
 A heavy forwarder is a full Splunk installation, configured to assume the role of just collecting and forwarding data.
 A heavy forwarder can route data to additional destinations, including non-splunk platforms.
 It can also parse/filter data within the pipeline and can index data locally, if required.

-In most cases, data collection should be performed by the universal forwarder.
+In most cases, data collection should be performed by the universal forwarder rather than a heavy forwarder.

 See [About forwarding and receiving](http://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Aboutforwardingandreceiving) in Splunk's documentation for further information.

 ###Inputs Data Manager (IDM)

 The Inputs Data manager is a Splunk Cloud only solution.
 If you have an on-premises Splunk environment you will not have an IDM.
-The IDM is a Splunk managed Heavy Forwarder that is bundled with your Splunk Cloud subscription.
+The IDM is a Splunk managed Heavy Forwarder that is bundled with your Splunk Cloud service.
 It is provided to you to assist with onboard cloud-native data sources like AWS, Azure, GCP, Salesforce, and others.
 Using the IDM removes the need to pass these cloud-native API based data sources though a self-provisioned forwarder either on-premises or within a cloud tenancy.
 The IDM does not support all the inputs that a traditional Heavy Forwarder can.
 It will not support UDP or TCP inputs such as syslog.
 Installing Add-ons onto the IDM requires the creation of a support request.

 For further information, please see [here](https://docs.splunk.com/Splexicon:IDM).